Country code top-level domain: Unconventional usage

 Lenient registration restrictions on certain ccTLDs have resulted in various domain hacks.
 Domain names such as I.am, tip.it, start.at and go.to form well-known English phrases, whereas others combine the second-level domain and ccTLD to form one word or one title, creating domains such as blo.gs of South Georgia and the South Sandwich Islands (gs), youtu.be of Belgium (be), del.icio.us of the United States (us), and cr.yp.to of Tonga (to).
 The .co domain of Colombia has been cited since 2010 as a potential competitor to generic TLDs for commercial use, because it may be an abbreviation for company.

 Several ccTLDs allow the creation of emoji domains.

 Some ccTLDs may also be used for typosquatting.
-The domain cm of Cameroon has generated interest due to the possibility that people might miss typing the letter o for sites in the com.
+The domain cm for Cameroon has generated interest due to the possibility that people might miss typing the letter o for sites in the com.

 Commercial use

-Some of the world's smallest countries and non-sovereign or colonial entities with their own country codes have opened their TLDs for worldwide commercial use, some of them free like .tk.
+Some of the world's smallest countries and non-sovereign or colonial entities with their own country codes have opened their TLDs for worldwide commercial use.
+Some of them, such as .tk, are free.